ozekik/awesome-ontology/README.md

 * [Openllet](https://github.com/Galigator/openllet) - An OWL DL reasoner build on top of Pellet 2.
 (Java)
 * [OWL-RL](https://github.com/RDFLib/OWL-RL) - A simple implementation of the OWL2 RL Profile, as well as a basic RDFS inference, on top of RDFLib.
 (Python)
 * [Racer](https://www.ifis.uni-luebeck.de/~moeller/racer/) - A knowledge representation system that implements a highly optimized tableau calculus for the description logic SRIQ(D).
 (Common Lisp+Java)
+* [Whelk](https://github.com/balhoff/whelk) - a Scala OWL reasoner based on the algorithm implemented in ELK, using immutable data structures

 Archived or inactive: